ayaanrizv/Skin-cancer-detection/README.md

 # Skin-cancer-detection
-Used CNN for skin cancer detection using a image dataset from Kaggle.
+Used CNN for skin cancer detection using an image dataset from Kaggle.